Sketching Observing Program Coordinator:

 - Observers may sketch the object at whatever magnification is most comfortable as long as this provides details needed to represent the object.

-To qualify for the AL Sketching Observing Award Certificate and Award Pin, you need only to be a member of the Astronomical League, either through an affiliated club or as a Member-at-Large and observe and sketch at least 75 objects from the list provided.
+To qualify for the AL Sketching Observing Program Certificate and Pin, sketch at least 75 objects from the list provided.

 Upon completion, please have your sketches reviewed by a local astronomy club officer, ALCor, or local awards coordinator.
-An email is then sent to the Program Coordinator for confirmation of completion.
-You may also submit your observations directly to the Program Coordinator.
-Please mail copies of your sketches & logs to the Program Coordinator, along with your name, address, astronomy club or Astronomical League affiliation, e-mail, and phone number.
+An email is then sent to the Observing Program Coordinator for confirmation of completion.
+You may also submit your observations directly to the Observing Program Coordinator.
+Please mail copies of your sketches & logs to the Observing Program Coordinator, along with your name, address, astronomy club or Astronomical League affiliation, e-mail address, and phone number.
 Please do not send your original logs, as they will not be returned.
-Upon verification of your observations, your certificate and award pin will be forwarded either to you or your society's Awards Coordinator, whomever you choose.
+Upon verification of your observations, your certificate and pin will be forwarded either to you or your society's Awards Coordinator, whomever you choose.

 - Paper – Observers may use one of the templates provided or one of their own creation.
 Sketch circles should be a minimum of 3" diameter.
 We recommend printing on heavy weight paper such as 28# weight, or a sketch pad such as Strathmore white and/or black.
 Experimenting with white & black paper as well as colored pencils is encouraged.